 What is a DTD and how do I make one?
 Which measurements are required?

 DTD stands for duct-tape dummy.
 DTDs are required with most of the commissions we receive, and may be required for yours.
 We need your DTD and / or measurements before your batch date starts!
-Fullsuits, bodysuits, creature suits, multi-piece armor sets, and custom faun legs all require DTDs.
-We will not accept measurements in place of DTDs if one is needed.
+Fullsuits, bodysuits, creature suits, and multi-piece armor sets all require DTDs.
+We will not accept measurements in place of DTDs if we ask for a DTD.

 This is our personal favorite DTD tutorial out there, and we have loved every dummy made with it that's come through our studio.
 They're sturdy, easy to use, and contain all the information we need!
 The only extra request we have that the tutorial does not cover, is we would like you to please write the character or project name on the front of your DTD to help us identify whose it is.
 It is also unnecessary to mark your tail location, since the digitigrade sculpting will ultimately decide where it goes.